 Fellows participate in two full psychological evaluations per month for five consecutive months through the Executive Function Clinic, which is housed within the Neuropsychology Department.
 Individuals seen in the Executive Function Clinic often have known or suspected developmental or medical conditions that can be associated with executive dysfunction.
 During the 5-month minor rotation, fellows spend every Wednesday in the Neuropsychology Department alternating between evaluation days and report writing days.
-Fellows participate in Executive Function Clinic morning and noon rounds every Wednesday (8:15 – 9:00 AM; 12:00-1:00 PM).
 On evaluation days, the Fellow presents the case during rounds including the presenting problem/reason for referral, relevant background information, differential diagnostic considerations, and the proposed testing plan.
 Fellows participate in all aspects of the evaluation including interviews with the patient and family, test administration and scoring, feedback session with the family, and report writing.
-On writing days, the Fellow attends morning and noon rounds but spends the rest of the day writing the report of the last evaluation.
+On writing days, the Fellow attends rounds but spends the rest of the day writing the report of the last evaluation.

 Minor rotation: Clinical Outcomes Research

-Fellows will aid in projects to assess and improve treatment outcomes.
-General tasks include data collection, management, and analysis, as well as performance improvement initiatives with clinical programs to improve their outcomes.
-Fellows will gain experience in utilizing administrative and clinical data to assess factors impacting behavioral treatment for medium-to-large clinical populations, as well as analytical methods for health services and comparative effectiveness research.
+Fellows will assist in research projects to assess and improve treatment outcomes for our patients.
+For example, prior project has included assessing outcome equivalence between onsite and telehealth behavioral sessions.
+Data collection, management, and analysis may be utilized to in order to support improvement initiatives within clinical programs.
+Fellows will gain experience in utilizing administrative and clinical data to assess factors impacting behavioral treatment for medium-to-large clinical populations.
+They may also utilize analytical methods for health services and comparative effectiveness research.
 There may be academic products stemming from these efforts in which fellows may be part of, depending on their contributions and degree of involvement.